jhuang314/llm-optimize/README.md

 1. Pick a provider, and "Accept Bid ->"
 1. Wait a bit
 1. On the "Leases" tab, open the URI(s) link
-1. Enjoy using Akash Image Generator, powered by Akash Network!
+1. Enjoy using LLM Optimize, powered by Akash Network!

 ## Running Locally (without Docker)